onryiit/Library-Case/README.md

 ## Description For That Application

 The purpose of this project is to make a small library application.
 It is a small Angular project where users and books can be controlled.
 I used Angular 16.0.4 version in my project.
 My Node.js version is 16.20.0

+## Technologies Used in the Project

+1. `Angular(Version 16.0.4 )`
+2. `Typescript`
+3. `Html`
+4. `Scss`
+5. `Angular Material UI`
+6. `Tailwind`
+7. `Webpack`
+8. `Firebase Cloud`
+9. `Rest API`

 ## How we can run This Project ?